FletchMcKee/liquid/README.md

 A modifier node can’t see pixels drawn behind it or by its ancestors.
 Liquid mirrors the approach popularized by [Haze](https://github.com/chrisbanes/haze) via the shared state/source/effect pattern:

-- Shared state - The `LiquidState` manages tracking all source nodes that should be shared with the effect nodes.
+- **Shared state** - The `LiquidState` manages tracking all source nodes that should be shared with the effect nodes.
-- Source - You explicitly tag composables whose output should be sampled with `Modifier.liquefiable(liquidState)`.
+- **Source** - You explicitly tag composables whose output should be sampled with `Modifier.liquefiable(liquidState)`.
 These are recorded into a GraphicsLayer (API 31+).
-- Effect - `Modifier.liquid(liquidState)` renders that layer through AGSL shaders and draws the liquid effect upon the sampled content.
+- **Effect** - `Modifier.liquid(liquidState)` renders those layers through AGSL shaders and draws the liquid effect upon the sampled content.

-Below is a simple example of how to coordinate this logic:
+Below is a simple example of how to coordinate this pattern:

 ```kotlin
 @Composable